 - Pure Recipe – Great foam manufacturers take every precaution to keep their ingredients pure while crafting their foams.
 Other foam manufacturers have been caught loading their foams with heavy but cheap fillers such as clay.
 This process increases the foam’s density, lowers the manufacturing cost, and ultimately lowers the comfort and durability of the final product.

 - Material quality – There are many ingredients that go into the making of a great foam, and just like baking a cake, the better ingredients you use, the better quality the final product will be.
 In the case of foam, one example is the grade of polyol used; a higher grade will ensure a stronger bond and better cell structure, offering you improved comfort and product life.
 Foam without a strong bond won’t stand the test of time, even though it might weigh in at an appropriate density.

 Weight means everything

-While the weight or density of a foam can be a key indicator of the product’s quality, it’s only one consideration.
-A high-density product prepared with lower-quality ingredients, inferior equipment or using a quicker, less time-consuming process can still weigh the same as a high-quality, high-density foam – but it will never perform the same.
+While the weight or density of a piece of foam can be a key indicator of the product’s quality, it’s only one consideration.
+A high-density product prepared with lower-quality ingredients, inferior equipment or using a quicker manufacturing process can still weigh the same as a high-quality, high-density foam – but it will never perform the same.

 Once a poor quality or off-spec foam has been produced, there is no way for the manufacturer to fix it.
 Their only options are either to scrap the foam, or to sell it off at a discounted price.
 These off-spec foams often still weigh the same as a high-quality foam and therefore can still be marketed and sold as “high density.”
 But, as a consumer, you’ll notice the difference in comfort and durability in a very short time.

-These reduced costs come at a price: foam performance and your comfort.
-High-density foam isn’t meant to remain compressed for extended periods of time as this damages the cell structure of the foam causing the product to lose its ability to bounce back.
+These long term storage savings come at a price: the foam’s performance and your comfort.
+High-density foam isn’t meant to remain compressed for extended periods of time.
+This damages the cell structure of the foam causing the product to lose its ability to bounce back.

 The Foam Shop Promise